 Barbara Anello: Photographs of Ladakh, India

-This collection joins two others collections of photographs by Anello, one documenting the architecture, arts, and culture of Southeast Asia and Morocco, and the other graffiti in New York.
+This selection joins two other collections of photographs by Anello in Artstor, one documenting the architecture, arts, and culture of Southeast Asia and Morocco, and the other, graffiti in New York.

 Artist and art historian Barbara J. Anello has lived and worked in Indonesia, Singapore, Thailand, Bangladesh, Vietnam, and Morocco since 1985.
-Before leaving to Southeast Asia, she worked for several museums and galleries, including Castelli-Feigen-Corcoran, and the architectural firm Redroof Design.
-A Fulbright in Art History and documentary photography of vernacular architecture (2008) brought her back to Vietnam, Cambodia, and Indonesia after completing a MA in Art History (2006).
+In America she has worked for Castelli-Feigen-Corcoran, and the architectural firm Redroof Design.
+With a Fulbright in Art History and documentary photography of vernacular architecture (2008) she worked in Vietnam, Cambodia, and Indonesia.
 Her paintings and photographs of Balinese dancers and musicians illustrate I Wayan Dibia and Rucina Ballinger’s Balinese Dance, Drama and Music (2005).
 Anello studied painting at Reed College and New York University, and received her M.A. in Art History (Documentary Photography) from Montclair State University (2006).
 She worked with the United States Peace Corps and the Ministère de l’Artisanat, Delegation de l’Artisanat de Meknes, Small Business Development Program in Ain Leuh, Morocco (2006-2008).
 In 2008, she was a Senior Fulbright Scholar in the Southeast Asia Regional Research Program in Art History.